margomerritt/bikesharing/README.md

 ![checkout time by gender](https://user-images.githubusercontent.com/111299372/206587990-b8b83e2c-de0e-4a46-8755-1b39921d45b5.png)

-The Checkout Time by Gender graph the x-axis represents the minutes elapsed per hour and the y-axis represents the number of bikes, similar to the Checkout Time by User graph.
+In the Checkout Time by Gender graph the x-axis represents the minutes elapsed per hour and the y-axis represents the number of bikes, similar to the Checkout Time by User graph.
 This graph breaks the users down into three categories based on gender.
 The three gender categories are male, female, and unknown.
 For the male category the graph peaks at minute 5 with 108,087 rides.
 The female category has 34,151 rides at its peak at minute 6.
 The unkown gender category has 7,389 at its peak at minute 11.

 ### Trips by Weekday for Each Hour - heatmap